Yumilka Ruiz

-Yumilka Daysi Ruíz Luaces (born 8 May 1978 in Camagüey) is a retired volleyball player from Cuba, who represented her native country in four consecutive Summer Olympics, starting in 1996.
-She twice won a gold medal with the national team in 1996 and 2000; she also claimed the bronze at the 2004 Summer Olympics in Athens, Greece.
+Yumilka Daysi Ruíz Luaces (born 8 May 1978) is a Cuban retired volleyball player who represented her native country in four consecutive Summer Olympics, starting in 1996.
+She won Olympic gold medals with the national team in 1996 and 2000.
+She also claimed the bronze at the 2004 Olympics.
+As an outside hitter, she was integral to the dominance of the Cuban team in the late 1990s and early 2000s.

-Career
+In 2023, Ruíz was inducted into the International Volleyball Hall of Fame.

+Club volleyball

-She played the 2004/05 season with the Russian club Uralochka-NTMK, where she set the record of scoring 53 points in a single match.
+Ruíz played the 2004–05 season with the Russian club Uralochka-NTMK, where she set the record of scoring 53 points in a single match and led her team to the championship title.

-She retired in 2008 aged 30.
-At 1.79m the outside hitter had a jumping power reaching 3.28m.
+Ruíz retired in 2008 at age 30.
+At 1.79 m, she had a jump reach of 3.29 m at the peak of her career.

-In August 2008 she was elected as a member of the International Olympic Committee by the 120th IOC Session.

-After three years of inactivity Ruiz made a comeback in 2012 to play in Russian League for Uralochka-NTMK Ekaterinburg and participated in the European Champions League.
+After three years of inactivity, Ruíz made a comeback in 2012 to play in Russian League for Uralochka-NTMK Ekaterinburg, and participated in the European Champions League.
+She retired in 2014.

+International Olympic Committee

+In August 2008, Ruíz was elected to an eight-year term to the Athletes' Commission of the International Olympic Committee by athletes that cast votes.